sabina-sosa/GWC_GoogleOAuth/README.md

 - Verify Google OAuth credentials are correct in Appwrite Console
 - Make sure Google Cloud Console has the correct redirect URI (see above)

-### "Database or Collection not found"
+### "Database or Table not found"

-- Double-check your Database ID and Collection ID in `config.js`
+- Double-check your Database ID and Table ID in `config.js`
 - Make sure the IDs are copied correctly (no extra spaces)
 - Make sure you created `config.js` from `config.example.js` and filled in your values

 ### "Permission denied"

-- Check your Collection permissions in Appwrite Console
+- Check your Table permissions in Appwrite Console
 - Make sure "users" have read, write, create, and update access

 ### Notes not saving/loading

 - Check browser console (F12) for detailed error messages
-- Verify your Collection has `userId` and `content` attributes
+- Verify your Table has `userId` and `content` columns
 - Make sure you're logged in (check the header shows your profile)

 ### Node.js server issues